tokenring-ai/app/README.md

 ): AsyncGenerator<T, void, unknown>
 ```

 Async generator that yields state updates until aborted.
-Buffers state updates and yields them one at a time.
+Buffers state updates and
+yields the latest value at a time.
+Yields the current state as the first value.

 ### PluginManager